You are here

-12. Monitoring and Evaluation of Road Safety Interventions
+12. Monitoring, analysis and Evaluation of Road Safety Interventions

-Monitoring refers to the systematic collection of data regarding the performance of a road safety programme or intervention during or after its implementation.
-Evaluation involves the analysis of this data to determine the effect of the treatment or program.
+- Monitoring refers to the systematic collection of data regarding the performance of a road safety programme or intervention during or after its implementation.
+Analysis involves the study of data in order to interpret it and its parts, such as determining the contributing factors to crashes.
+Evaluation involves the analysis of this data to determine the effect of the treatment or program, or to compare locations.

-There is also a need to monitor and evaluate the effectiveness of infrastructure interventions.
+- There is also a need to monitor, analyse and evaluate the effectiveness of infrastructure interventions.
 There are currently many gaps in knowledge regarding the effectiveness of interventions, especially in LMICs.